HongshuoFan/PLAY/README.md

 # PLAY

 Tis repository is the software repository for the PLAY project.
-The GUI software aim to convert video game controllers (VGCs) input signal into MIDI and/or OSC messages.
+The PLAY app aim to convert video game controllers (VGCs) input signal into MIDI and/or OSC messages.

 The PLAY project investigates the creative possibilities of VGCs as human-computer interfaces (HCIs) for musical performance and composition.
 The aim is to transform VGCs into adaptive musical instruments, offering a new perspective on composing and performing virtuosic music, particularly for individuals without traditional instrument expertise.